amitbet/teleporter/README.md

 ## Potential Uses:
 * Stay connected to home equipment without port mapping
-* Seamlessly RDP/VNC into computers on multiple firewalled networks to provide remote support
+* Seamlessly RDP/VNC into multiple networks for remote support
-* Expose on-premise webservers to potential customers or cloud testing farms
 * Create secure agent connections from customer sites to cloud services
 * Bridge network gaps without help from your IT department
-* Stay connected to work without VPN
+* Stay connected to work without using a VPN
 * Use as a custom VPN to spoof your origin, protect your privacy and gain access to location based services
+* Expose on-premise webservers to potential customers or cloud testing farms through socks5 +auth

 ## TODO:
-* KeepAlive messages for TCP
+* KeepAlive messages for TLS connections
-* Http proxy "CONNECT" support for outgoing tls connections
 * Authentication between nodes (clientId/Secret generation and storage)
+* Add VPN support
 * DTLS realy (secure udp) support
 * Reconnect closed connections
 * implement High Availability by connecting multiple times through a LB util enough connections report containing a link to the requested target host.